 You may be suffering from plantar fasciitis if you feel a stabbing pain in your heel when you make your first steps in the morning.
 Plantar fasciitis is the inflammation of the plant’s fascia(the tissue connecting the heel to your toes).
 It’s a common issue among runners.
 A physiotherapy is an effective option when it comes to Plantar Fasciitis Recovery.

 If you’re experiencing this kind of pain on the sole of your foot, you should visit your physiotherapist for treatment.
 We will provide the right treatment, which in several months, will make the condition go away.
-Besides, doing so will help you prevent the onset of other injuries.
+Besides, doing so will help you quicken Plantar Fasciitis recovery.

 Depending on the severity of your injury, the physiotherapist will recommend physiotherapy in Brampton, custom-made orthotics to ease your pain, and more.

-Keep reading this article to learn more about how your Physiotherapist can help you speed up your recovery:
+Keep reading this article to learn more about how your Physiotherapist can help you speed up your Plantar Fasciitis recovery:

 Plantar fasciitis Diagnosis

 The physiotherapist will perform some tests to find the source of the pain.
 Using the examination and your medical history, the physiotherapist will find the right diagnosis for the condition.
 If necessary, the physiotherapist may require imaging test results to find the exact cause of the pain.
 A broken bone or pinched nerve can cause similar pain.
 It’s, therefore, necessary to perform imaging tests.